darkoverlordofdata/exspresso/readme.md

       -d, --dump          dump of tokens

-## PAL
+## lib

-  Ported code uses pal.coffee, a php abstraction layer.
+  Ported code uses lib.coffee, a php compatability layer.
-  Pal is a group of helper functions that mimic the php api.
+  A group of helper functions that mimic the php api.
-  Use cake test to test pal.
+  Use cake test to test lib.